rohitkabra13/git-mini/Definitions.md

 - Forking a project is as easy as clicking the Fork button in the header of a repository
 - Once the process is complete, you'll be taken right to your the forked copy of the project so you can start collaborating!

+#Push

+-	The git push command is used to upload local repository content to a remote repository.
+Pushing is how you transfer commits from your local repository to a remote repo.
+It's the counterpart to git fetch, but whereas fetching imports commits to local branches, pushing exports commits to remote branches.